IRS Tax Tip 2019-144, October 16, 2019

 - The IRS provides free tax law training and materials.
 Volunteers receive training materials at no charge.
 The tax law training covers how to prepare basic federal tax returns electronically.
 The training also covers tax topics like deductions and credits.

 - Tax pros can earn continuing education credits.
-Enrolled agents and non-credentialed tax return preparers can earn continuing education credits when volunteering as a VITA/TCE instructor, quality reviewer or tax return preparer.
+Enrolled agents and non-credentialed tax return preparers can earn continuing education (PDF) credits when volunteering as a VITA/TCE instructor, quality reviewer or tax return preparer.

 - IRS Free Tax Return Preparation Programs